<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Start with these questions:

 • Primarily on-premises campus/branch?
-Evaluate identity-based solutions that enforce at the switch (Elisity) or automate via MFA (Zero Networks).
+Evaluate identity-based solutions that enforce at the network edge (Elisity) or automate via MFA (Zero Networks).

 • Primarily cloud/data center?
 Evaluate workload-centric solutions (Illumio, Guardicore, Zscaler, Cisco Secure Workload).